-Setting a proper budget is the best way to measure success for your fundraising event.
-This will allow you to better control costs and determine your overall event profit from donations and event proceeds (tickets, auction, raffles, etc.).
-In this article, we walk you through the basics of an event profit and loss statement and help you craft a budget that will better predict your event profitability.
+Setting a proper budget is the best way to measure the success of your fundraising event.
+Your budget will allow you to monitor and control costs, and determine your net revenue.
+This article will walk you through the basics of an event profit and loss statement, and help you craft a budget that will better predict your event profitability.

 How to budget for your fundraising event

 Maybe you didn't pay attention in that finance class in school, and the thought of building a profit and loss (P&L) statement intimidates you.
 We promise to keep this simple: The P&L is simply a statement of event revenues (donations, ticket sales, sponsorships, auction revenue, raffles, etc.), minus any event costs (venue, catering, bar fees, consultants, auctioneers, entertainment, technology, etc.) If your revenues exceed your costs, then you have a profit.
 Otherwise, it is considered a loss (our goal is to avoid that from happening).

 Most would ask you to start by forecasting your revenues first.
 If you have run this event for several years, you may feel comfortable doing that.
 However, if this is a new event, it could be difficult to predict how much money your event will raise.
 In this exercise, we are going to build a budget and then set a revenue plan to make the event profitable.

 Set an Event Budget - Determining Expenses